 Removing your old appliance

 Make sure the water supply is switched off and that the electrical supply is switched off at the mains.
-If the appliance is secured to cabinetry, unscrew any retaining screws.
+If the appliance is secured to cupboard units, unscrew any retaining screws.
 Pull the appliance out from its position.

 Remember, washing machines can be heavy, so take care when moving yours.
 To make it easier to pull out the appliance, you can tip it backwards and put a piece of old carpet under its front feet.
 Then, you can pull the carpet and the appliance out with it.